Skip to Content

 What to Pack for Scotland

-image of the what to pack for Scotland with Kids
+what to pack for Scotland with Kids.

-If you’ve visited our blog before, you know our trips are usually pretty active.
+If you’ve visited our family travel blog before, you know our trips are usually pretty active.
 We always try to be as prepared for the weather as possible and plan to be outside exploring nature, rain or shine.

 For traveling to Scotland with kids, we knew this would mean rain gear for everyone.
 These are the items that we consider “must haves” for anyone planning to travel to Scotland with kids.